-The Village of Lincolnwood utilizes an automated traffic enforcement system, otherwise known as red light camera to enforce traffic violations at the intersection of Lincoln Avenue and Touhy Avenue.
-The eastbound Touhy Avenue approach is enforced through use of the automated system.
+The Village of Lincolnwood utilizes an automated traffic enforcement system, otherwise known as a red-light camera to enforce traffic violations at the intersection of Lincoln Avenue and Touhy Avenue.
+The eastbound Touhy Avenue approach is enforced through the use of the automated system.

 How the Program Works

 - The automated traffic enforcement system only photographs a vehicle, if it enters the intersection after the traffic signal has turned red.

 - The first image shows the vehicle at or behind the white stop bar and an illuminated red (light) traffic signal.

 - The second image shows the vehicle passed the white stop bar and an illuminated red (light) traffic signal.

 - The image of the license plate is a close-up view.